-If, on the other hand, the tap water is brown regularly (every time or every morning), this can be an indicator for severe corrosion in the water system.
-In order to prevent your pipes from pitting corrosion and high renovation costs it can be worth investing in preventive measures like the Merus Ring.
-Depending on the type of corrosion, the corrosion rate can be reduced to a minimum which means less rust in the pipe.
+If, on the other hand, the tap water is brown regularly (every time or every morning), this can be an indicator of severe corrosion in the water system.
+To avoid pitting corrosion and high renovation costs, it may be worth investing in preventive measures such as the Merus Ring.
+Depending on the type of corrosion, the corrosion rate can be reduced to a minimum, which means less rust in the pipe.
 No more yellow water, brown water or discolored water from your faucet.

-Brown Water – Before and After installing a Merus Ring
+Brown Tap Water – comparing before and after installing a Merus Ring